shekspir55/rbn/content/posts/why-transformer-movies-suck.md

 ## Tigran's words

 Optimus Prime was a father figure.
-A father figure cannot be depicted cutting a deception throat.
+A father figure cannot be depicted cutting a decepticon throat.
 It should say "Believe in yourself." and not be violent.

 It's not only a father figure but also a truck.